45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 8

-Drumstick allium, also known as round-headed leek, is an ornamental allium that’s a member of the onion family.
+Drumstick allium, also known as round-headed leek, is an ornamental allium and a member of the onion family.
 This bulb is an excellent choice for a xeriscape garden, herb garden, or perennial garden.
-It grows best in a location with full sun and dry to medium-moisture well-drained soil.
-Plants are generally not bothered by grazing herbivores.
+It grows best in full sun with dry to medium-moisture, well-drained soil.
+Grazing herbivores generally don’t bother these plants.

 Drumstick allium has thin, fragrant leaves that grow rather sparsely from the bulb base.
 In the summer months, however, a large spherical pinkish-purple flowerhead emerges.

 The flower is showy and attracts butterflies and other pollinators.
-Plant the drumstick allium in clusters of at least ten bulbs for the showiest flower display.
+Plant drumstick allium in clusters of at least 10 bulbs for the showiest flower display.

 Eastern Blue Star